RINS at Work

 - Checked an average of 2,400 historic nests annually.

-With volunteers from all walks of life, RINS volunteers constitute a diverse and highly trained community of citizens who go on to contribute to outreach and communication thus extending the educating to other people in their communities about this important aspect of the natural world we all share.
+With volunteers from all walks of life, RINS volunteers constitute a diverse and highly trained community of citizens who also contribute to outreach and communication about raptors thus extending the education to other people in their communities about this important aspect of the natural world we all share.

 RINS has partnered with the Bureau of Land Management since 2000, and RINS’ data is utilized by land managers to help make informed decisions.

 RINS also collaborates with other organization’s environmental teams regarding issues of raptor protection including: Department of Defense, U.S. Forest Service, U.S. Fish and Wildlife Service, Utah Department of Natural Resources Division of Wildlife Resources, HawkWatch International, Rocky Mountain Power, and Utah Associated Municipal Power Systems (UAMPS).
-RINS also supports the work of Wildlife Rehabilitation Center of Northern Utah, Great Basin Wildlife Rescue, and Second Chance Wildlife Rehabilitation.
+RINS also supports the work of Wildlife Rehabilitation Center of Northern Utah, Great Basin Wildlife Rescue, Second Chance Wildlife Rehabilitation, and Southwest Wildlife Foundation.